grackle-project/grackle/doc/source/Integration.rst

 ----------

-**It is strongly recommended to use comoving coordinates with any cosmological simulation.**  The *code_units* structure contains conversions from code units to CGS.
-If *comoving_coordinates* is set to 0, it is assumed that the fields passed into the solver are in the proper frame.
+**It is strongly recommended to use comoving coordinates with any cosmological simulation.**  The :c:data:`code_units` structure contains conversions from code units to CGS.
+If :c:data:`comoving_coordinates` is set to 0, it is assumed that the fields passed into the solver are in the proper frame.
 All of the units (density, length, time, velocity, and expansion factor) must be set.
-When using the proper frame, *a_units* (units for the expansion factor) must be set to 1.0.
+When using the proper frame, :c:data:`a_units` (units for the expansion factor) must be set to 1.0.

 .. c:type:: code_units